MatthiasJakobs/multibarplot/README.md

 `padding`: Padding between each set of bars.
 By default, this is set to `0.1`.

 `colors`: Colors of bar plots.
-By default, it will pick Matplotlibs default colors
+By default, it will pick Matplotlibs default colors.

 `labels`: Optional label for each bar.